hical/HiCAL/HiCALWeb/docs/components.rst

 The judgment buttons in the interface will call the ``send_judgment()`` function, which will send a call to the url ``judgment:post_judgment`` in ``judgments/url.py`` and run the view ``JudgmentAJAXView``, which will save the document judgment to the database.
 If you would like to include more information to be saved with each judgment, you can modify the ``send_judgment()`` in ``iterative.html``.
-You will also need to modify the database model, `Judgement`, associated with each judgment instance.
-The `Judgement` class is located in ``judgment/models.py``.
+You will also need to modify the database model, `Judgment`, associated with each judgment instance.
+The `Judgment` class is located in ``judgment/models.py``.